Hiring a Professional Toastmaster

 He said “the procedures for church and civil weddings are slightly different.
 With a church wedding, I arrive at the reception venue and liaise with the caterers while the couple are still at the church.
 For instance, I’ll make sure the cake is there and that a knife has been provided.”

 “When the guests arrive at the reception, I will introduce them and help the photographer get family groups together so people aren’t standing around for a long time, maybe getting cold or wet”.

-With civil weddings the toastmaster arrives at the venue about an hour before any of the guests to make sure they are all give a warm welcome.
+With civil weddings, the toastmaster arrives at the venue about an hour before any of the guests to make sure they are all given a warm welcome.

 During his 30 years of toasting, Peter has ironed out many a hitch before it has actually become a big problem for the couple.